How to rebuild your credit

 Rebuilding your credit in a nutshell

 Building better credit takes time, but it’s possible with responsible financial behavior.
 And it’s never too late to get started.
-Capital One offers secured and traditional credit cards for people with fair credit, as well as a secured card for those rebuilding their credit.
+Capital One offers credit cards that may help people with all types of credit histories and scores improve their credit.

-If you’re unsure which card might be a good fit, you can find out first whether you’re pre-approved with no impact to your credit scores.
+If you’re unsure which card might be a good fit, you can find out first whether you’re pre-approved for a Capital One credit card with no impact on your credit scores.
+Getting pre-approved can help you better understand your options and could give you an idea of which credit cards will work best for your situation.

 Related Content